yongkun/flume-0.9.3-cdh3u0/README.md

 * Buffer input/output stream for [thrift](https://github.com/yongkun/thrift) to improve throughput.

-There is an Apache JIRA [FLUME-640](https://issues.apache.org/jira/browse/FLUME-640) about this enhancement with some documents.
+I created an Apache JIRA Ticket [FLUME-640](https://issues.apache.org/jira/browse/FLUME-640) about this enhancement with some documents.
 This enhancement was supposed to be merged into 0.10 if Flume was not upgraded to NG.